 The Section 108 Loan Guarantee Program allows a state to leverage up to five times its annual CDBG funds for large-scale economic development and community projects.
-In light of current market conditions and to encourage development in Kentucky, the Commonwealth is now considering applications from non-entitlement communities that the Commonwealth may submit to HUD on behalf of these communities for the Section 108 Loan Guarantee program.
 Funds borrowed using Section 108 requires a pledge of the Commonwealth's current and future CDBG allocations.
 CDBG rules and requirements apply.
 DLG has developed specific Section 108 Guidelines for non-entitlement communities that may be interested in this program.
 These guidelines may be viewed at www.dlg.ky.gov.
 Please contact the DLG Office of Federal Grants for more information on this program.